-Oxford University Innovation and TORCH are delighted to sponsor the Humanities Innovation Challenge Competition: for Humanities and Social Sciences.
-We are keen to encourage researchers, students and staff to develop entrepreneurial ideas which can potentially enrich their own work, communicate to a wider audience, and develop new perspectives both in the Humanities and Social Sciences.
+Oxford University Innovation and TORCH are delighted to sponsor the Humanities Innovation Challenge Competition.
+We are keen to encourage researchers, students and staff to develop entrepreneurial ideas which can potentially enrich their own work, communicate to a wider audience, and develop new perspectives in the Humanities.

 To this end, you are invited to propose innovative ideas which can lead to entrepreneurial activity, social impact or enterprise.
-Although the Challenge is open to individuals, we would also like to encourage cross-disciplinary team-work, in which case at least one member of the team should come from a Humanities or Social Sciences discipline.
+Although the Challenge is open to individuals, we would also like to encourage cross-disciplinary team-work.

 Even if your idea doesn’t win a prize, an expert from Oxford University Innovation will discuss the potential of your idea and give you useful feedback, so in any event it will be a great learning experience.